ErikVerheul/OneBacklog/README.md

 - the team that refines a pbi becomes the owner of that pbi
 - pbi's are estimated by the owning team in story points on the Fibonacci scale

-NOT IN MVP: <b>Sprint backlog and planning board:</b>
+NOT IN MVP: <b>Sprint backlog and planning board:</b><br />
+The use of the electronic planning board is optional and only advised for use when team members are remote
 - a sprint is dedicated to the increment of one product only; The tool should enforce this
 - the team selects the pbi's to work on
 - the team adds tasks to the pbi's
 - a task is/will be assigned to a member of the owning team
-- NOT IN MVP: optionally tasks are estimated with T-shirt sizes
-- NOT IN MVP: the use of the electronic planning board is optional and only advised for use when team members are remote
-- the workflow has 4 stages: to do, in development, ready for test & review, done
+- the workflow for the tasks usually has 4 stages: to-do, in-development, ready for test/review and done

 <b>Pbi/defect status values:</b>
 - <b>new</b>